 Going Vertical Produces Higher Yield Per Square Foot/Acre

-Uban sprawl is effecting our environment.
+Urban sprawl is affecting our environment.
 That goes without saying.
 But, take a look a WHY urban sprawl exists.
 When we run out of horizontal area within city limits, what happens?

 We build up!
-We build skyscrapers and tall building which essentially DOUBLE the area of the footprint of the building with each floor.
+We build skyscrapers and tall buildings which essentially DOUBLE the area of the footprint of the building with each floor.

 The same thing is going to happen with agriculture.
 As farmland is gobbled up, and the population increases, we’ll need more food, and we’ll need more area to grow that food.